Skip to main content

 }'

-Change the username, password, and type values as needed.
+Change username, password, and role as needed.
+Valid role values: admin, read_only.

 POST http://127.0.0.1:8000/v1/users/login